Day 3

 Day 10

-Today, you'll transfer to the airport for the short flight to the Nepalese capital Kathmandu, set in the foothills of the Himalayas, and as colourful, bustling and intoxicating a city as any on earth.
+Fly to Kathmandu - Today, you'll transfer to the airport for a short flight to the Nepalese capital, Kathmandu.
+Set in the foothills of the Himalayas, and as colourful, bustling and intoxicating a city as any on earth, Kathmandu offers an idyllic retreat from India's bustling metropolises.
 On arrival, your local guide and coach will be waiting to take you to visit Patan city where you can enjoy a walking tour before going to the hotel.

 Day 11